Bomus material: Ideal customer profile template, ICP checklist and survey template .

 When you’ll be perplexed, just take a look at the customers with the biggest share and put this data into the template.

-When it comes to points like doubts and objections, target resources, reasons why they buy your product, you should put here as maximum information as possible.
+When it comes to points like doubts and objections your customer have, identifying target resources, reasons why they buy your product, you should put as much information as possible here.

 What to do if you want to enter new market segment where you don’t have customers?